If you buy through external links, we may earn a small commission. Read our affiliate disclosure in full.

 Both men and women with oily and combination skin, and those who are organic skincare lovers.

-Rose geranium flower water, sweet almond oil, and tocopherol impart this moisturizer an antioxidant effect to fight the free radicals causing aging and skin damage.
+Additionally, rose geranium flower water, sweet almond oil, and tocopherol impart this moisturizer an antioxidant effect to fight the free radicals causing aging and skin damage.

-- Suitable for acne-prone skin
+- Suitable for all skin types including, acne-prone and sensitive

 - Contains multiple gold standard moisturizing botanical ingredients